vinilios/snf-occi/docs/index.rst

 ---------

 * It includes a REST API service with the OCCI specifications already implemented
-* It only requires a custom backend to interact with Cyclades
+* It only requires a custom backend and registry to interact with Cyclades
-* Being a python wsgi application, occi-py is easily deployed with Django or with its default web-server (tornado).
+* Implements a simple web frontend server with support for Tornado WSGI

 Package on pypi: `OCCI 0.6 <http://pypi.python.org/pypi/occi/0.6>`_

 Indices and tables